ddesmond/ddesmond.github.io/_notes/Public/Edit Asset Package.md

 You can add or remove items from the packages, change the tags or description.

+This operation will change data on your hard disk.

 If you want to Rebuild the package instead check the  [[Rebuild Package]] help.